-Wiring installations and equipment in existence at the time of passage of this Code may have their existing use continued if such use was legal at the time of passage of this Code, provided such continued use is not unsafe.
+Wiring installations and equipment in existence at the time of passage of this Code may have their existing use continued if such use was legal at the time of passage and provided such continued use is not unsafe.

 Sec.
-NEC 250-83(e) "UFER" GROUND REQUIRED.
-Notwithstanding other provisions of this Section 250-83, the electrical service grounding electrode for new construction where concrete footings in direct contact with earth are employed shall be as specified in Section 250-81(c).
+NEC 250-83(e) (Added).
+"UFER" GROUND REQUIRED.
+Notwithstanding other provisions of Section 250-83 in the NEC, the electrical service grounding electrode for new construction where concrete footings in direct contact with earth are employed shall be as specified in Section 250-81(c) in the NEC.

 Sec.
 NEC 336-3.
 USES PERMITTED OR NOT PERMITTED FOR NONMETALLIC-SHEATHED CABLE.
 Type NM and Type NMC cables shall only be permitted to be used in agricultural buildings and in one- and two-family dwellings and multi-family dwellings when such dwellings do not exceed three floors above grade.
-For the purpose of this Article, the first floor of a building shall be that floor designed for human habitation which is level with or above finished grade of the exterior wall line for 50 percent or more of its perimeter.
+For the purpose of this Article, the first floor of a building shall be that floor designed for human habitation which is level with or above finish grade of the exterior wall line for 50 percent or more of its perimeter.

 Sec.
-NEC 680-48.
-SWIMMING POOL ELECTRICAL EQUIPMENT CONTROLS.
-Control equipment shall be installed a minimum of five feet (5') from the inside wall of all types of pools unless separated from the pool by a solid fence, wall or other permanent barrier.
+NEC 680-48 (Added).
+ELECTRICAL EQUIPMENT CONTROLS NEAR BATHING FACILITIES.
+Energized control devices for electrical equipment shall be installed a minimum of five feet (5') from inside the perimeter wall of swimming pools, spas, hot tubs, therapeutic pools, and similar bathing facilities unless separated therefrom by a solid fence, wall, or permanent barrier which effectively prevents contact with such controls by users of the facility.

-ARTICLE VIII- UNIFORM PLUMBING CODE (UPC)
+ARTICLE VIII - UNIFORM PLUMBING CODE (UPC)

-Sec.
+- Sec.
 8-1.
 ADOPTION.
-That plumbing code known as the "Uniform Plumbing Code", 1976 Edition, and appendices A, B, C, D, E, G, H, and I, promulgated and published by the International Association of Plumbing and Mechanical Officials, 5032 Alhambra Avenue, Los Angeles, California 90032, the purpose and subject matter of which is to protect public health and safety by establishing minimum regulations for the installation, alteration, or repair of plumbing and drainage systems, is hereby adopted and enacted as the primary plumbing code of the County and made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the following amendments.
+That plumbing code known as the "Uniform Plumbing Code", 1979 Edition, and appendices A, B, C, D, G, and I, promulgated and published by the International Association of Plumbing and Mechanical Officials, 5032 Alhambra Avenue, Los Angeles, California 90032, the purpose and subject matter of which is to protect public health and safety by establishing minimum regulations for the installation, alteration, or repair of plumbing and drainage systems, is hereby adopted and enacted as the primary plumbing code of the County and made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the following amendments. - Sec.

-Sec.
 8-2.
 AMENDMENTS.
-Refer to Article II, Section 2-11 for an explanation of the section numbering and cross referencing system below.
+Refer to Section 2-11 in this ordinance for an explanation of the section numbering and cross-referencing system used below.
 The Uniform Plumbing Code is hereby amended as follows.
-Part I, Administration, pages la through 6a is hereby deleted in its entirety.

-Sec.
-UPC 120(b) SEEPAGE PIT.
-A seepage pit is a rock-filled excavation in the ground which receives the discharge of a septic tank and is so designed as to permit the effluent from the septic tank to seep through its bottom and sides.
+Part I, Administration, pages 1a through 6a is hereby deleted in its entirety. - Sec.
+UPC 120(b).
+SEEPAGE PIT.
+A seepage pit is a rock-filled excavation in the ground which receives the discharge of a septic tank and is so designed as to permit the effluent from the septic tank to seep through its bottom and sides. - Sec.
+UPC 323 (Added).
+PERMIT APPLICATION.
+To obtain a plumbing permit an application therefor shall be filed in accordance with Section 2-6 in this ordinance. - Sec.
+UPC 324 (Added).
+AUTHORITY TO ABATE.
+Any portion of a plumbing system found by the Administrative Authority to be insanitary as defined in this Code, is hereby declared to be a nuisance.